 Indoor seed starting, though, can be fraught with difficulties, and one of those problems is legginess.
 Every seed-starting gardener has experienced this: seeds that are carefully sown in the proper soil, watered precisely, placed in a south-facing window, watched diligently until they germinate and sprout—only to see them grow freakishly fast with tall, spindly legs that collapse under the weight of just a few leaves.

 This tall, spindly growth is what is known as "legginess," and it is very unhealthy for your seedlings.

 Leggy seedlings are caused by lack of light, or by light that is too weak and indirect to meet the plant's needs.
 The stems grow thin and spindly because the plant is desperately reaching out for light.
 Even if we place the seedlings in a window with the best light available, most seeds are started in the late winter or early spring, when the sun is still low in the sky.

 The sunlight at this time of year is barely direct enough to allow plants to grow at all, much less thrive.

 Luckily, preventing leggy seedlings is a pretty straightforward affair.

-- Provide your seedlings with 18 hours of light per day.
+- Provide long light.
+Provide your seedlings with at least 16 hours of light per day.
 Using a timer will make it easier to keep track of this.
 This is another reason why the supplemental light is needed—daylight hours in late winter and spring are nowhere near long enough.

 - Provide close light: Keep the supplemental light source within two to three inches of the tops of the seedlings.
-When the distance is more than that, the tiny plants will stretch toward the light, resulting in leggy seedlings yet again.
+When the distance is more than that, the tiny plants will stretch toward the light, resulting in leggy, weak stems.